AWSDDTTYLogger

 Objective-C

-- (void)setForegroundColor:(AWSDDColor *)txtColor
+- (void)setForegroundColor:(nullable AWSDDColor *)txtColor

 Swift

-func setForegroundColor(_ txtColor: UIColor!, backgroundColor bgColor: UIColor!, forTag tag: NSCopying!)
+func setForegroundColor(_ txtColor: UIColor?, backgroundColor bgColor: UIColor?, forTag tag: NSCopying)

 • Clearing color profiles.